Multiple sclerosis (MS)

 • Secondary chronic progressive multiple sclerosis is characterized by the fact that the relapses that occur become less frequent as the disease progresses and eventually cease altogether.
 However, the disabilities caused by multiple sclerosis are steadily increasing.

 As the course of multiple sclerosis varies greatly, a general prognosis is difficult.
 Some sufferers notice no deterioration or hardly any impairment for years between attacks and can lead a normal life.
-In rare cases, the disease can also lead to severe disabilities or even death within a few years.
-However, using imaging techniques such as CT or MRI, we can now assess at an early stage whether the disease is more or less active and destructive, and design the treatment accordingly.
+In rare cases, the disease can lead to severe disabilities as it progresses.
+In addition to the clinical course, imaging procedures(MRI) help to assess at an early stage how dynamically the disease is progressing and whether adjustments to the therapy are necessary.

 Self-help groups